noti-summary/NotiSummary/README.md

     - In this page, you can choose which apps you want to be included in the summary.
 - Scope of Summary (Notification Info)
     - In this page, you can select which notification details you want to include in the summary.
-    - To protect users' privacy, this app does not include the content of notifications in the summary by default.
 #### Free Quotas and API Key
 - Users are given a specific amount of free quotas for generating summaries every day.
 These quotas refresh daily at 00:00 (UTC+8).
 - Users who use their own API key can generate summaries without being restricted by the free quotas.